 Related Posts

-The views and opinions expressed in this video are those of the author solely and do not necessarily reflect the views of Islamic Literary Society.
+The views and opinions expressed in this video are those of the author and do not necessarily reflect the views of Islamic Literary Society.
 Since we are critically-thinking human beings, the views of the author may be subject to change, revision, and rethinking at any time.
-Join ILS in its brand new series called the attacking Muslim.
-Here, experts will discuss the life and the works of Influential Muslims, who have contributed to and helped the Muslim mass in better understanding their role in the world as Muslims.
+Join ILS discussion on the religious dimension of modern-day Turkey.
+Is Turkey a purely Secular or a Muslim country?
+Can Turkey be a model for the future of Muslim nations?

 Add Comment